AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![HeatScheme](https://user-images.githubusercontent.com/18485913/55666313-644ced80-584d-11e9-86c1-06162b22571e.png)

-Temperature feedback is based on a negative temperature coefficient (NTC) thermistor (**R1**) with a nominal 100kΩ resistance, connected to the A0 analog input of the Arduino Uno's microcontroller (**U1**) in a voltage divider circuit paired with another 100kΩ resistor (**R2**).
+Temperature feedback is based on a negative temperature coefficient (NTC) thermistor **R1** connected to the A0 analog input of the Arduino Uno's microcontroller **U1** in a voltage divider circuit paired with resistor **R2**.
 Normal temperatures used to melt plastics in 3D printing are over 200°C and may reach as high as 320°C for polycarbonate filaments.
-To make the experiment safer e.g. for general classroom use, the maximal temperature of the heating block is limited at ~80°C by an adjustable linear voltage regulator (**U2**).
+To make the experiment safer for general classroom use, the maximal temperature of the heating block is limited at ~80°C by an adjustable linear voltage regulator **U2**.

+The power circuitry is driven by an N-channel metal-oxide semiconductor field-effect transistor (MOSFET) **Q1** connected to the pulse-width modulation (PWM) capable D3 pin of the Arduino.
+A series resistor **R5** protects the MCU in transients, while a resistor **R6** parallel to ground ensures that floating electrical states do not cause the heater to turn off accidentally.

 Output voltage setting is secured by two resistors.
 The first resistor having a value of 240Ω being recommended by the manufacturer.
 The value of the second resistor is determined by the desired output voltage.In this case, the temperature of 80°C was reached at a voltage of 6.45V, the resistor R2 used had a value of 1kΩ.
 A resistor with a 1kΩ resistance value serves to protect the Arduin pins.
 The 10kΩ resistor provides a transistor closure.
 The used transistor is a MOSFET marked as BUZ11, a type of transistor that is only controlled by voltage.